spacemeshos/testnet-guide/local.md

 3. Query tx status from alice CLI Wallet...
 4. Open Bob's CLI wallet and check the balance...
 5. Look at any node log file and find the transaction confirmation...

+# Doing more...

+- Editing genesis data
+- Restarting nodes
+- Viewing mining awards balance in the wallet...